tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/matrix-federation.md

 <!-- TOC -->

-The Element chat application and its server component Synapse are based on the Matrix protocol, that supports federation with other Matrix servers to communicate with the users with accounts on these servers.
+The Element chat application and its server component Synapse are based on the Matrix protocol, which supports federation with other Matrix servers, allowing communication with the users with accounts on these servers.

 By default, you can chat with users who have an account within your openDesk installation and federate with other matrix-based servers.